Creating a Career Development Plan: Tips and Strategies

 - Where do you see me in five or 10 years?

-- What jobs align with my interests?
+- What work roles are aligned with my interests?

-- What steps do I need to take to meet my long-term objectives?
+- What small steps can I take to achieve my long-term goals?

-- What are the steps I can take to help me increase my effectiveness in my job and become more visible?
+- What steps can help me improve my performance in my current job and be more visible?

 - Specific tasks to help self-development